High blood pressureHypertension

 Malignant hypertension is very high blood pressure that comes on suddenly and quickly.
 The lower (diastolic) blood pressure reading, which is normally around 80 mm Hg, is often above 130 mm Hg.
 This rare disorder affects about 1% of people with high blood pressure, including both children and adults.
 It is more common in younger adults, especially African American men.

 Malignant hypertension is a life-threatening condition and must be treated immediately.
 People with uncontrolled hypertension or a history of heart failure are at increased risk for this crisis.

 People should call a doctor immediately if these symptoms occur:

 - Difficulty breathing

 Most physical exams at the doctor's office include a blood pressure reading.
 People should not smoke, exercise, or drink caffeinated beverages within 30 minutes before their blood pressure measurement.

 Measuring Blood Pressure

-- While seated with your back supported, an inflatable cuff with a meter attached is placed around your upper arm, over the artery.
-The arm being used for measurement is around the level of your heart.
+- While seated with your back supported, and your feet flat on the floor after sitting quietly for several minutes, an inflatable cuff with a meter attached is placed around your upper arm, over the artery.
+The arm being used for measurement is at the level of your heart.
 The inflated cuff briefly interrupts the flow of blood in your artery, which then resumes as the cuff is slowly deflated.